EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Experiments

-Our experiments are conducted on the challenging public nuScenes~\cite{caesar2020nuscenes} dataset, which contains 1000 driving scenes lasting 20 seconds respectively.
+Our experiments are first conducted on the challenging public nuScenes~\cite{caesar2020nuscenes} dataset, which contains 1000 driving scenes lasting 20 seconds respectively.
 Over 1.4M 3D bounding boxes of 23 categories are provided in total, which are annotated at 2Hz.
 Following the conventions~\cite{hu2023planning,jiang2023vad}, Collision Rate ($\%$) and L2 Displacement Error (DE) ($m$) are adopted to measure the open-loop planning performance.
-Besides, to study the effect of various perception encoders, we evaluate the 3D object detection and online mapping results using mAP and NDS metrics respectively.
+To study the effect of various perception encoders, we also evaluate the 3D object detection and online mapping results using mAP and NDS metrics respectively.
+Besides, Bench2Drive~\cite{jia2024bench2drive} provides a comprehensive benchmarking for evaluating multiple abilities of end-to-end AD systems in a closed-loop manner, which collects 1000 clips covering 44 interactive scenarios, 23 weathers and 12 towns in CARLA v2~\cite{dosovitskiy2017carla}.
+Following the official settings, we use 950 clips for training while leaving 50 clips for open-loop evaluation.
+As for the closed-loop evaluation, we run the trained model in CARLA with 220 test routes and calculate the closed-loop metrics such as Driving Score (DS), Success Rate (SR) and Efficiency, respectively.